kendayao/README-Generator/README.md

 ## Description

-This is a weather dasboard.
-Languages used for this project are HTML, Bootstrap, CSS, Javascript, and JQUery.
-A user will type in their city and then the browser will display current and future weather for that city.
+This is a README Generator.
+Node.js and javascript were both used for this project.
+This application generates a README that can be used for github projects.

 ## Table of Contents